 Finding a preschool is an exciting process.
 You’re on the search for your child’s new home away from home where they’ll grow physically, cognitively, socially, and emotionally.
 With so many different settings, approaches, and factors to consider, the process can be intimidating and involved.
 Here are our 10 tips for finding a preschool for your child and their needs.

 1. Start Early

 If you’re a new parent, the thought of your child going to preschool has probably crossed your mind.
 You’re not alone, and now is the right time to start thinking about finding a preschool.
 Regardless of what age you may think preschool is for, the reality is that it’s important to begin your search for a preschool early to ensure that your child gets a spot when they need it.
+There is a tight supply of child care spots, and it’s never too early to start looking at options.
 It’s not unheard of for some preschools to have waitlists that span multiple years.

 2. Decide the setting

-You’re deciding what childcare setting is best for you.
 Do you work full-time or part-time?
 Do you have consistent days that you need child care every week, or do you need care that accommodates a changing schedule?
 Would your child benefit from the social nature of a larger classroom, or more intimate one-on-one care from a nanny?
 These are just a few of the many questions you should ask yourself to help you choose which preschool setting works best for you.
-Some preschool settings to consider are center-based preschool facilities, family child care homes, public preschool programs, and nannies and babysitters.
+Some preschool settings to consider are center-based preschool facilities, family child care homes, public preschool programs, or nannies and babysitters.